AcaSeDona/AcaSeDona/README.md

 This project uses a `.env` file to manage passwords and keys configuration.

 You have to duplicate the `.env.example` file, and rename it `.env`.
-After this, complete with the correct information (database, backend, recaptcha and google analytics).
+After this, complete with the correct information (database, backend, recaptcha, google analytics and facebook app id).

 ## PHP Packages with Composer